 Consider requiring Internet use in a high-traffic place in your home – not in kids’ rooms – to help you stay aware of their online time.
 This way, you can encourage a balance between online time and their offline academic, sports, and social times.
 Know that there are also many ways kids can access the Internet away from home, including on many mobile phones and game players.

-Try to get your kids to share their profiles and blogs with you, but be aware that they can have multiple accounts on multiple services.
+Try to get your kids to share their profiles and servicces with you, but be aware that they can have multiple accounts on multiple services.
 Use search engines and the search tools on social-networking sites to search for your kids’ full names, phone numbers and other identifying information.
 You’re not invading their privacy if they’re putting personal info in public “places” online.
 If their pages are private, that’s a good thing, but it’s even better if they share it with you.
+Be aware of the apps they use on their mobile devices.

 If you’d like to print these tips out, here’s a PDF version.
 Please contact email@example.com for permission to reprint or post.